Taina (TV series): Cancellation

-In July 2002, Nickelodeon quietly cancelled Taina after two seasons.
-There were reports that the show was only appealing to a female demographic, as well as the show starting to get too expensive to produce (according to Josh Cruze).
-However, according to Vidal in a 2021 interview, the show was cancelled due to behind-the-scenes business decisions and the network clashing with Vidal's management team, which included her mother.
-Vidal additionally stated that she believes her then-newly signed recording contract with MCA Records created further dismay for Nickelodeon executives.
-Scripts for a third season and a made-for-television movie of the series were already written before Nickelodeon cancelled the show.
-Vidal says Nickelodeon replaced the show with Romeo!
+In July 2002, Nickelodeon quietly canceled Taina after two seasons.
+There were rumors that the show was only appealing to a female demographic, as well as the show’s high production costs.
+However, according to Vidal in a 2021 interview, the show was canceled due to behind-the-scenes business decisions and the network clashing with Vidal's management team, which included her mother.
+Vidal additionally stated that she believes her then newly-signed recording contract with MCA Records created further dismay for Nickelodeon executives.
+Scripts for a third season and a made-for-television movie of the series were already written before Nickelodeon canceled the show.
+Vidal says Nickelodeon replaced the show with Romeo!.